-The bind of binary tools
+The bind of binary tools in assessing your teams

 Sometimes a piece of research just takes hold; especially in the world of coaching and ‘people development’.
 There are a few things that are held as universal truths by this industry that really intrigue me.
 How did they get a grip?
 How true are they?
 What made them stick?